Azure/azure-functions-sql-extension/docs/SetupGuide_DotnetOutOfProc.md

 3. Enable SQL bindings isolated worker on the function app.
 More information can be found in the [Guide for running C# Azure Functions in an isolated worker process](https://learn.microsoft.com/azure/azure-functions/dotnet-isolated-process-guide).

-    Add the SQL binding woker extension package to the project.
+    Add the SQL binding worker extension package to the project.

     ```powershell
     dotnet add package Microsoft.Azure.Functions.Worker.Extensions.Sql --prerelease